A Retrospective On Jordan Peele’s post-Get Out Career and Copaganda

 UFO movie plots go something like this.
 The UFO/extra-terrestrial shows up.
 Citizens go, “OMG what does it want?”
 Obviously something only Earth has, humans.
 Or mosquitos like in Lilo and Stitch (2002).
 Then the UFO takes what it wants.
 Citizens fight back.
 Citizens win.

 The problem with most UFO film plots is they force characters to be inherently inactive because the characters can’t interact with it until it interacts with them.
-Leave the characters to guess and try to make sense of something that doesn’t want to be rationalized or studied.
+Leaving the characters to guess and try to make sense of something that doesn’t want to be rationalized or studied.

 A similar moment is attempted in the final ten minutes of Nope, with an epic horn-filled score by Peele’s frequent collaborator, Michael Abels (Get Out, Us, See You Yesterday).
 The magnitude of the sequence relies almost solely on the score since it’s not clear how this plan came to be.
 This motley crew that spans Gen Z to Millennial to Boomer…Are they chasing fame or safety?
 Does fame mean safety?